bafnetwork/web3ttt/content/course/syllabus.md

 Lessons will be recorded and uploaded to YouTube. <!-- TODO: Where will these be uploaded? -->

+## Project

+Students will complete a web3 project during this course.
+The planning for this project should start during [topic 2]({{< relref "/course/02-exploring-smart-contracts/index.md" >}}), and project development should continue until [topic 6]({{< relref "/course/06-deploying-to-testnet" >}}), when the project should be ready for deployment and presentation before the class.

 ## Topics

 Note: These are tentative and still subject to change as the course is under development.